 There is a frequent need for assistance in preparing mailings to groups.
-Service opportunities are also available on the annual Bill W. Dinner Committee, the Big Meeting, and the annual Corrections & Treatment Facilities Committee Literature Fund Dinner/Dance Committee.
+Service opportunities are also available on the annual Bill W. Dinner Committee and the annual Corrections & Treatment Facilities Committee Literature Fund Dinner/Dance Committee.

 One year of continuous sobriety is required to answer New York Inter-Group's telephones.

 19. How much of a commitment do I have to make to answer Inter-Group's phones?

 There is no commitment required.
 After orientation members wishing to answer phones in the Inter-Group office have the opportunity to sign-up for phone answering shift(s).
 There are three daily phone-answering shifts in the office: 9:00am to 1:30pm, 1:30pm to 6:00pm and 6:00pm to 10:00pm.